|2 servings||calories per servings 520||protein serving 36 g||carbs per serving 52 g||total fat per serving 18 g|

 • Cut carrots at an angle into bite-size pieces.

-• Cut potatoes into bite-size pieces.
+• Cut potato into bite-size pieces.

-• Pick and chop herbs leaves.
+• Pick and chop parsley and sage leaves.

 Place a saucepan over medium-high heat.
 Add 1 teaspoon cooking oil.
 When oil is hot, add carrot.
 Cook, stirring, until carrot begins to sweat, about 1 minute.